-The Audit Committee is responsible for, among other things, reviewing with Deloitte, our independent registered public accounting firm for fiscal year 2021, the scope and results of their audit engagement.
-In connection with the audit for the fiscal year ended June 30, 2021, the Audit Committee has:
+The Audit Committee is responsible for, among other things, reviewing with Deloitte, our independent registered public accounting firm for fiscal 2022, the scope and results of their audit engagement.
+In connection with the audit for fiscal 2022, the Audit Committee has:

-- reviewed and discussed with management the audited financial statements of MasterCraft to be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2021; - discussed with Deloitte the matters required by the statement of Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1 AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; and - received the written disclosures and letter from Deloitte required by the applicable requirements of the Public Company Accounting Oversight Board regarding Deloitte's communications with the Audit Committee concerning independence, and has discussed with Deloitte their independence.
+- reviewed and discussed with management the audited financial statements of MasterCraft to be included in our Annual Report on Form 10-K for fiscal 2022; - discussed with Deloitte the matters required by the statement of Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1 AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; and - received the written disclosures and letter from Deloitte required by the applicable requirements of the Public Company Accounting Oversight Board regarding Deloitte's communications with the Audit Committee concerning independence, and has discussed with Deloitte their independence.

 Management is primarily responsible for the Company's financial reporting process (including its system of internal control) and for the preparation of the consolidated financial statements of the Company in accordance with generally accepted accounting principles ("GAAP").
-Deloitte is responsible for auditing those financial statements and issuing an opinion on whether the audited financial statements conform with GAAP and, for fiscal year 2021, for auditing the effectiveness of the Company's internal control over financial reporting and issuing an opinion theron.
+Deloitte is responsible for auditing those financial statements and issuing an opinion on whether the audited financial statements conform with GAAP and, for fiscal 2021 and 2022, for auditing the effectiveness of the Company's internal control over financial reporting and issuing an opinion thereon.
 The Audit Committee's responsibility is to monitor and review these processes.
 It is not the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.
 Therefore, the Audit Committee has relied on management's representation that the financial statements have been prepared with integrity and objectivity and in conformity with accounting principles generally accepted in the United States and on the representations of Deloitte included in their report to the financial statements of the Company.

-Based on the review and the discussions described in the preceding bullet points, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2021.
+Based on the review and the discussions described in the preceding bullet points, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2022.

-Submitted by the Audit Committee: Donald C. Campion Jennifer Deason Roch Lambert Peter G. Leemputte
+Submitted by the Audit Committee: Donald C. Campion, Chair Jennifer Deason Roch Lambert Peter G. Leemputte